folio-org/docs/content/en/docs/Acquisitions/Receiving/_index.md

 4. Click **Save & close**.
 The new piece is displayed under the Expected section.

-### Add piece fields
+### Add piece

 *   **Caption.** Enter a caption for the piece.
 *   **Expected receipt date.** The date the piece is expected to be received.
-*   **Select location.** This field is populated with the location selected in Orders.
+*   **Select location.** The location, as selected in Orders.
 You can change the location by clicking [Assign a different location](#assign-a-different-location).
-*   **Piece format.** This field is populated with the format selected in Orders.
+*   **Piece format.**  The order format, as selected in Orders.
 It can not be modified.
 *   **Comment.** Enter any comments about the piece.
 *   **Create item.** Selecting the **Create item** checkbox connects the new piece to an instance in Inventory.
-This option is not available for electronic resources.
-Note: In order to create an item, an [instance status](../settings/settings_orders/settings_orders#settings--orders--instance-status), [instance type](../settings/settings_orders/settings_orders#settings--orders--instance-type), and [loan type](../settings/settings_orders/settings_orders#settings--orders--loan-type) must be selected in Settings.
-*   **Supplement.** Selecting the **Supplement** checkbox indicates that the piece is a supplementary material such as a CD or a map.
+This option is only available for pieces linked to an order with the purchase order line **Create inventory** value set to “Instance/holding/item.” .
+Note: In order to create an item in Inventory, a default instance status, instance type, and loan type must already be set up in Settings.
+See [Settings > Orders]({{< ref "/settings_orders.md" >}}) for more information.*   **Supplement.** Selecting the **Supplement** checkbox indicates that the piece is a supplementary material such as a CD or a map.

 #### Assign a different location